Recent Posts

 Kelly's parents met them in Cannon Falls to provide comfort and support.
 They also took Emmy home so Jered and Kelly could focus on Izzy.
 She was transported to St. Marys Hospital by ambulance.
 Kelly rode along and Jered followed behind in the family's car.

 The following day, Izzy had additional tests and another CT scan to confirm the location of the mass.
-Dr. Ishitani explained that he believed Izzy had a teratoma and would need surgery the next day to remove it.
-He also explained that most teratomas are benign but, rarely, they can be cancerous.
+She would need surgery the next day to remove it.
+Only after it was removed and examined under a microscope would her care team know 100% if it was benign or cancerous.

 Surgery

 Child life specialists kept Izzy busy with painting and other activities that afternoon and evening.
-The following day, Izzy was wheeled into an operating room and Dr. Ishitani performed the three-hour surgery to remove the fist-sized mass, which occupied about one-third of her chest.
+The following day, Izzy was wheeled into an operating room.
+The surgeon performed the three-hour surgery to remove the fist-sized mass, which occupied about one-third of her chest.
 He confirmed it was a teratoma due to its composition.

 Kelly and Jered got to see a photo of the teratoma after surgery, and the family nicknamed it "Izzy's Demogorgon" after a creature on the TV show "Stranger Things."
 Izzy remained in the hospital for two days after surgery.
 During this time, a pediatric ICU nurse, Marlee, made a lasting impression on Izzy.